AkoRaouf/Verivox.Solution/README.md

-# Verivox.Solution
+# Interview Task SW Development(m/f)
-Interview Task SW Development(m/f)
+## Verivox.Solution

-The technologies.
+**The technologies has been used with this solution**
-1-	ASP.NET Web API Core 3.0
+> ASP.NET Web API Core 3.0

-2-	xUnit for Unit Testing
+> xUnit for Unit Testing

-3-	.Net Standard for Class Libraries.
+> .Net Standard for Class Libraries.

-4-	Basic .Net Core Log.
+> Basic .Net Core Log.

-5-	Swagger 5.0.0-rc5.
+> Swagger 5.0.0-rc5.